gatsbyjs/gatsby/docs/docs/conceptual/rendering-options.md

 immediately indexed by search engines as soon as they are posted.
 So the client-side rendering is not an option.

 In this case, you may choose server-side rendering for pages with user reviews.
-Any time someone requests this page, Gatsby will call `getServerData` function defined in the page component.
+Any time someone requests this page, Gatsby will call the `getServerData` function defined in the page component.
 That's where you can request any data from 3rd-party APIs.
-Gatsby passes the returned result as `serverData` prop to your page component.
+Gatsby passes the returned result as a `serverData` prop to your page component.

 You can also return HTTP headers along with data to control page caching strategy in CDN.